 According to a 2011 study by the Institute of Higher Education Policy, mentoring for college students is a valuable strategy to provide students with the emotional and instrumental support they need to achieve the goal of a college degree.
 Mentoring also helps students feel more connected and engaged on campus, ultimately improving the chances for success.

-Our goal is to make your mentoring journey a success, check out our Mentor Resources.
+Our goal is to make your mentoring journey a success!
+Check out our Mentor Resources.

 Qualities of a Nevada Promise Scholarship Mentor

-- Willing to serve
+- Willing to serve as a role model

 - Eager to help shape Nevada’s future by guiding Nevada’s youth